cbhushan/bashmenot-website/pages/reference/index.md

 Outputs the modification time of the specified file or directory, in seconds since the Unix epoch.

-Uses `stat -c "%Y"` on Linux, and `stat -f "%m"` on other platforms.
+Uses `stat -c "%Y"` on Linux, and `stat -f "%m"` on FreeBSD and other platforms.

 ```
 $ touch foo